 The Nuremberg-based interpreting and translation agency AP Fachübersetzungen offers its clients high-quality translation and interpreting services for the Ukrainian language.
 Our qualified and experienced translators and interpreters specialize in the fields of medicine, pharmacy, law and technology.
-Our competent and commited team of publicly appointed and sworn translators and interpreters, proofreaders, editors and project managers is also your professional and reliable partner when it comes to certified Ukranian translations and interpreting jobs - even at short notice.
+Our competent and committed team of publicly appointed and sworn translators and interpreters, proofreaders, editors and project managers is also your professional and reliable partner when it comes to certified Ukrainian translations and interpreting jobs - even at short notice.

 - The biggest and heaviest operating airplane in the world, the Antonov An-25 "Mriya", was developed by the Ukrainian company O.K.
 Antonov.

 - The Ukrainian aviation pioneer Igor Sikorsky has significantly contributed to the development of the first helicopter in the world.

 - The subway station Arsenalna in Kiev lies 105.5 m underground, making it the deepest subway station worldwide.